December 31st

 Commentary:

 A friend in need is a friend indeed.
 True friends are hard to find.
-A single rose can be my garden, a single friend, my world!
+A single rose can be my garden, a single friend my world!
 All these statements are nice to quote and very true as well.
 But they can only go so far.
-When passing on, one's best friends are his vices and virtues alone!
+After passing on, one's best friends are his vices and virtues alone!
 One needs to keep this in mind at all times.
-Befriend many, but at the same time, keep your sight on the friends that accompany you through the entire journey!
+Befriend many, but at the same time, keep your sights on the friends who accompany you through the entire journey here and hereafter!

-When there is a mind and there are thoughts in that mind, it is quite natural to want something desirable!
-So, why not desire for something that is more eternal and long-lasting?
-In aspiring for something trivial with a very small shelf life, isn't one wasting precious time that can be focused on acquiring something that lasts forever?
+When there is a mind, there are thoughts in it.
+It is quite natural to have thoughts of something desirable!
+So, why not desire something more eternal and long-lasting?!
+In aspiring for something trivial with a modest shelf life, isn't one wasting precious time instead of focusing on something that lasts forever?
 What lasts forever is the ultimate Bliss.
-It is attained by treading the path of dharma, not the chasing after sense pleasures.
+It is attained by treading the path of dharma, not chasing after sense pleasures.

-A mind which has thoughts oriented towards desires, what can be said about the speech coming forth?
+With a mind that has thoughts oriented only toward desires, what can be said about the speech coming forth?
 With so many thoughts and desires, it is only predictable that there will be a lot of chattering.
 Many a time, mindless too...
-Instead of gossip, why not make it the Lord's name!
+Instead of gossip, why not make the words the Lord's name?!

-With virtue as a friend, with the mind and desires under check, even the mindless prattling automatically becomes nothing else but the name of the Lord!
-Knowing the right goals and priorities shall put the traveler on the right path, without a doubt.
+With virtue as a friend, with the mind and desires under check, even mindless prattling automatically becomes nothing but the name of the Lord!
+Knowing the right goals and priorities will put us on the right path, without a doubt.

 pada vigrahaH: